 CDOT (Colorado Department of Transportation) honored Jennifer and her daughters on the Colorado Rockies Field for her speaking and education efforts.
 She was also recognized as a Colorado Woman of Influence in 2014.
 She has served on the Colorado Task Force for Drunk and Impaired Driving since 2010.
 Her families story of forgiveness, hope and courage has been shared on Denver Channel 7 News, Channel 9 News in 2015 and countless newspapers with the most recent article in The Reporter Herald.

-Jennifer was honored to be featured in the July 2018 issue of Good Housekeeping Magazine.
+Recently, Jennifer was featured in the July 2018 issue of Good Housekeeping Magazine.

 Jennifer's message is not what you’d expect from a woman whose life seemed "over" just a decade ago.